 To a greater or lesser extent, we all imagine that we know who the "drop-outs" are.
 We all "know" that they reject the system.
 We all "know" that they take drugs, that they are bad people, that they even steal and are dirty; in short, we all know what the authorities want us to know about them.
-Because the authorities take external and superfluous aspects of the drop-out mentality and caricature them in order to discredit them, making us believe that they are its essence and substance...
+Because the authorities take external and superfluous aspects of the dropout mentality and caricature them in order to discredit them, making us believe that they are its essence and substance ...
 But the basic question lies in the rejection of all ways of life imposed by the system.
-The system exploits us and forces us to consume what we produce, although it is unnecessary and even harmful to us; it forces us to play a role and to adjust to it, without deviating from it... ("Pasotismo y pasotas", Demà, April 1979).
+The system exploits us and forces us to consume what we produce, although it is unnecessary and even harmful to us; it forces us to play a role and to adjust to it, without deviating from it. ("Pasotismo y pasotas", Demà, April 1979)

 The recession was affecting us disproportionately as young people and we were starting to glimpse a very uncertain future, if not actually one of exclusion.
 Some sections of the media called us the "lost generation" or the "neither-nor generation".
 I did not see it like that.
-At the age of 23, I am a "both person", both studying and working (VVAA, Nosotros los Indignados, 2011: 24-5)
+At the age of 23, I am a "both person", both studying and working.
+(VV.AA 2011: 24-5)

 In Spain we can say that the tradition of youth work as the institutionalisation of work with young people began with the transition to democracy in the 1970s.
 Under Franco, youth work had been linked to religious actions sponsored by the Catholic Church.
 Starting from the democratic transition, however, youth work began to be noticed and to be regarded as an important policy area.
-Article 48 of the 1978 Constitution says: "The public authorities shall promote conditions directed towards the free and effective participation of young people in political, social, economic and cultural development".
-The Spanish Institute for Youth (INJUVE) was founded in 1977.
-It was restructured in 1985 to become the type of organisation it now is, attached to the Ministry of Health, Social Services and Equality.
-Although powers relating to youth matters lie with the autonomous communities4, INJUVE does have some important responsibilities, e.g. co-ordinating and running youth information services and youth mobility programmes, such as Youth in Action, and co-ordinating volunteer activities via the Alliance of European Voluntary Service Organisations.
-The Spanish Youth Council was founded in 1983 to promote youth participation in the cultural, economic, social and political spheres.
-All the
+Article 48 of the 1978 Constitution says:

+The public authorities shall promote conditions directed towards the free and effective participation of young people in political, social, economic and cultural development.